MateoMiguelez/miniGPT-Mateo-Erkin/README.md

 The training is done with the TinyShakeaspeare and for the generation, 1 random character from the dataset is chosen and the model generates from there.
 For error validation 10% of the dataset is used.

+To run the code, you must create a visrtual enviroment and install packages like tiktoken, torch and numpy.
+There are two files, one has the erkinizer, our own tokenizer implementation, and the other uses gpt2 tokenizer from tiktoken library just for comparison.
+The recommended dictionary size for the erkinizer is about 1000.